yxqsnz/roberto/README.md

 # Roberto

-A _really_ simple I.A discord bot written in rust.
+A _really_ simple A.I discord bot written in rust.

 ## Building and Running